umutbirsin/SQL_Northwind_Analysis/README.md

 This SQL file can be used to better understand the business operations of the Northwind company and to improve business strategies.
 Each analysis heading addresses a specific business issue and presents the data in a meaningful way.

-For more details or further information on the analyses, you can explore this project to access more content.

 ---

 **Note:** This SQL file has been created and tested using PostgreSQL database.